crisbodnar/TensorFlow-NEAT/README.md

 ## Author / Support

-TensorFlow NEAT is extended from PyTorch NEAT from Uber Research and Python NEAT by Alex Gajewsky.
+TensorFlow NEAT is extended by Cristian Bodnar from PyTorch NEAT from Uber Research and Python NEAT by Alex Gajewsky.